Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 Customize Mqtt server:

-Set the domain name to your MQTT server correctly.
-To do this, you have to adjust the position 'mqtt://localhost' accordingly (if the mqtt server is not running on the same RaspberryPi as zigbee2mqtt).
+Set the domain name for your MQTT server correctly.
+To do this, you must change the 'mqtt://localhost' accordingly (if the mqtt server is not running on the same RaspberryPi as zigbee2mqtt).

-In order to protect access to the zigbee2mqtt dashboard, you should set the password to a value only known to you.
-Change the part auth_token: secretPassword123 accordingly.
+To protect access to the zigbee2mqtt dashboard, you should set the password to a value known only to you.
+To do this, change the part auth_token: secretPassword123 accordingly.

 - port: /dev/ttyACM0